brownie-coding/brownie-coding.github.io/badge4.md

     <img src="/GreenFlag.png" width="150">
 4. Add Movement Block (blue)
-  * Add "point in direction" under the event block
+  * Add "point in direction" to your workspace under the event block
 5. To make the game more fun we are going to add a random direction
   * Add a Operators Block (green)
   * Add "pick random __ to __" to your workspace